 If you’re buying a new home, the neighborhood you choose can be just as important as the choice of home.

-So, how do you choose the right neighborhood?
+So, how do you choose the best neighborhood or community?

 Start by creating a list of what you need in a neighborhood, says Ruben Garmyn, a Bend, Ore., broker and owner of Team Birtola Garmyn for High Desert Realty.